 © 2019 Robert Fairhead

 N.B.
-In addition to Writing NSW, my book review of Jennifer Mills' Dyschronia is also published on Tall And True.
+In addition to Writing NSW, my book review of Jennifer Mills' Dyschronia is published on Tall And True.

-Robert has also enjoyed a one-night stand as a stand-up comic.
+He has also enjoyed a one-night stand as a stand-up comic.